matrix-org/matrix-spec-proposals/specification/modules/tags.rst

 If a room has a tag without an ``order`` key then it should appear after the rooms with that tag that have an ``order`` key.

+The name of a tag MUST not exceed 255 bytes.

 {{m_tag_event}